Not sure what a smartphone mobile phone operating system is? Maybe you just need a refresher?

 Some of the best-known mobile operating systems include:

 The Apple iOS multi-touch, multi-tasking operating system is what runs the Apple's iPhone, iPad, and iPod.
 A special version of the software is what powers the Apple Watch too.

-You can download more than 500,000 applications currently available on the App Store directly to any device running iOS, be it an iPhone or an iPad.
-These encompass everything from accessing recipes to playing the guitar or working on your documents on the move.
+You can download millions of applications currently available on the App Store directly to any device running iOS, be it an iPhone or an iPad.
+These encompass everything from recipe books to guitar tuitorials to games.

 Android OS is owned by Google and powered by the Linux kernel, which can be found on a wide range of devices.